2KAbhishek/talks/building-neovim-plugins.md

 - **Enhance Integration**: Connect seamlessly with other tools.
 - **Empower the Community**: Share innovations and contribute to Neovim's growth.

-> At the end of this talk, I'd like you to try building plugins of your own

 ---

 ## Plugin Development: Pre-requisites 